DenisCercasin/RentTracker/docs/design_decisions.md

 {: toc }
 </details>

-This document contains key design decisions made during the development of the RentTracker application.
+This document contains key design decisions made during the development of the Rent Tracker application.
 The entries are **grouped by logical categories and topic relevance**, not by creation date.
 This makes it easier to understand the reasoning behind related architectural, implementation, and user experience choices.

 ---